ClaudioTag/Al-Wasl.Connect/README.md

 ![Sustainability Plan](sustainability.png)

 ### Video
-An overview of the submission and the solution is available in this [Al.Wasl-connect-LNR video](https://ibm.box.com/s/f0c6ho9ca6p5gw3o1k8u3dp1lfkn7o64)
+An overview of the submission and the solution is available in this [Al.Wasl-connect-LRN video](https://ibm.box.com/s/f0c6ho9ca6p5gw3o1k8u3dp1lfkn7o64)

 ## Solution Architecture
-The solution is a web-based platform:
+The solution is a web-based platform.
-- Developed primarily in Node.JS
+- The front and back ends are coded primarily in Node.JS
 - Data and metadata stores use Cloudant
 - Content is stored in Object Storage
 - Connectivity to Al.Wasl-connect is achieved via RESTful invocations
-- [Future] Al.Wasl-connect emits events (e.g. via Kafka) which extension modules can subscribe to
+- [Future] Al.Wasl-connect emits events (e.g. via Kafka) which the LRN module can subscribe to
 - Watson Discovery is used for content analysis
 - Personal and Sensitive Information is encrypted at rest
 - Email notifications and calendar invites are sent via SMTP